 - a.
-Adopt a resolution granting Eastern's request for approval of 76th Fringe Area Annexation, concurrently to Metropolitan and Eastern, conditioned upon approval by the Local Agency Formation Commission of Riverside County, and establishing Metropolitan's terms and conditions for this annexation (Attachment 2); and - b.
+Adopt a resolution granting Eastern's request for approval of the 75th Fringe Area Annexation, concurrently to Metropolitan and Eastern, conditioned upon approval by the Riverside Local Agency Formation Commission, and establishing Metropolitan's terms and conditions for this annexation (Attachment 2); and - b.
 Adopt a resolution to impose water standby charge at a rate of \$6.94 per acre or per parcel of less than one acre within the proposed annexation (Attachment 3).

-Fiscal Impact: Receipt of annexation fee (\$25,065) and water sales revenue from newly annexed territory.
+Fiscal Impact: Receipt of annexation fee of \$28,943.20 for the 75th Fringe Area and water sales revenue from newly annexed territory

 Option #2